 Although Markle has donned full black outfits numerous times with Prince Harry, royals are

 banned from wearing the colour at formal events such as Trooping The Colour.
 This is because black is seen as the colour of mourning.
 In fact, according to The Independent, a travelling royal is expected to pack a black outfit just in case a senior member of the family dies unexpectedly.
-WPA Pool/Getty Images Entertainment/Getty Images
+2 No Short Hemlines WPA Pool/Getty Images Entertainment/Getty Images

 When it comes to dresses, there are a number of rules that royal women must follow.
 Sleeveless designs are frowned upon along with anything that is deemed to be too short.
 For an official engagement like Trooping The Colour,

 knees should not be seen at all.
 (On other occasions, hemlines must be no higher than two inches above the knee.)
 The Queen also reportedly has weights sewn into her skirts and dresses to avoid any wind-related embarrassment.
-Chris Jackson/Getty Images Entertainment/Getty Images
+3 No Bare Legs Chris Jackson/Getty Images Entertainment/Getty Images

 As previously mentioned, Markle caused a stir when she swapped her bare legs for a pair of nude tights.
 However, the Queen reportedly does not like members of her family

 to be seen with bare legs.
 Hence why Duchess of Cambridge is rarely seen without hosiery.
 So expect both women to be wearing tights at the weekend.
-Chris Jackson/Getty Images Entertainment/Getty Images
+4 No Trousers Chris Jackson/Getty Images Entertainment/Getty Images